+The Issuer will be closely monitoring payment behavior once payment holidays have expired.
+As of December 31, 2020, Ch\$8,241,191 million corresponds to clients who are servicing their debt properly, and Ch\$121,850 million defaulted or requested additional extensions.

-As of May 31, 2020, the Issuer's NPL ratio was 1.8%, an improvement compared to 2.0% as of March 31, 2020.
-This improvement was primarily the result of the relief provided by the Central Bank described above pursuant to which the Issuer provided grace periods to a total of Ch\$8,410,850 million of loans, and the Issuer expects there to be an increase in the NPL ratio in the second half of the year as these grace periods end.
-In addition, although the issuer has not recognized significant loan losses for deferred loans as of May 31, 2020, the impact on its allowance for loan losses is currently uncertain as it is highly dependent on the duration of the COVID-19 pandemic, the extent and length of the economic downturn and the rules and regulations put in place to combat the COVID-19 pandemic and its effects in the future.
+Despite this favorable evolution of asset quality, there is still risk of an increase in the NPL ratio in 2021 as these grace periods continue to expire and as access to pension fund withdrawals is no longer available.
+In addition, the impact on allowance for loan losses is currently uncertain as it is highly dependent on the duration of the COVID-19 pandemic, the extent and length of the economic downturn and the rules and regulations put in place to combat the COVID-19 pandemic and its effects in the future.